katholiek-onderwijs-vlaanderen/sri4node/README.md

 It applies to both regular resources, and list resources (with at least `expand=results`).
 The function receives these parameters :

-- `tx` is a database transaction object, allowing you to execute extra SQL statements.
+- `tx` is a database task object, allowing you to execute extra SQL statements.
 - `sriRequest` is an object containing information about the request.
 - `elements` is an array of one or more objects:
     - `permalink` is the permalink of the resource